 Minnie Lansbury Memorial Clock

-The Minnie Lansbury Memorial Clock in Tower Hamlets that was first installed in the 1930s, to celebrate and remember the tenacity with which Lansbury defended the poor of the East End at a time when they were defenseless.
+The Minnie Lansbury Memorial Clock in Tower Hamlets that was first installed in the 1930s, to celebrate and remember the tenacity with which Lansbury defended the poor of the East End.

 In 2008 the clock was restored and re-fitted on Electric House thanks to a huge public appeal organised by the Jewish East End Celebration Society and the Heritage of London Trust. £13,000 was raised as part of the appeal while Angela Lansbury – the daughter of Minnie’s husband Edgar Lansbury – also gave a generous donation towards the restoration.
 The green and gold clock on Bow Road has stood as a symbol of this bold and courageous East End woman ever since.